San Uk Ling Holding Centre: Alleged tortures

-Police’s responses to the allegations

-The Police Public Relations Branch said that all the allegations against the centre were "unnamed", "unverified" and "untrue", that it had been nothing more than a standard detention facility, used in line with police regulations.
-They said that the centre had since 2 September not been used to hold arrested protesters, who would in future be sent to police stations across the city in case of mass arrests.
-The spokesman further added that the decision "has nothing to do with the groundless allegations of police of misconduct, and that it was a necessary step "to avoid any further public speculation and unnecessary remarks" as to its continued use.
+The Police Public Relations Branch said San Uk Ling had been nothing more than a standard detention facility in line with police regulations, and rebutted all allegations as "unnamed", "unverified" and "untrue".
+The police team said the centre had not been used to hold protestors since 2 September, and any further arrested be sent to police stations across the city in case of mass arrests.
+The spokesman added that the decision "has nothing to do with the groundless allegations of police of misconduct", and that it was a necessary step "to avoid any further public speculation and unnecessary remarks" as to its continued use.